-Figure 8-41.
+Figure 8-44.
 Output Bit Mapper

-It is a two step process to change the output bit mapping and assemble the output data bus:
+This is a two step process to change the output bit mapping and assemble the output data bus:

-- 1. Both channel A and B can have up to 20-bit output.
+- 1. Both output channel A and B can have up to 20-bit output.
 Each output bit of either channel has a unique identifier bit as shown in Table 8-7.
-The MSB starts with bit D19 depending on output resolution chosen the LSB would be D6 (14-bit) to D0 (20-bit).
-The 'previous sample' is only needed in 2-w mode. - 2.
+The MSB starts with bit D19, depending on output resolution chosen the LSB, is D6 (14-bit) to D0 (20-bit).
+The previous sample is only needed in 2-w mode. - 2.
 The bit mapper is then used to assemble the output sample.
 The following sections detail how to remap the serial output format.